 Why Buy a No-Load Fund?

-12b-1 Fees in No-Load Mutual Funds?
+12b-1 Fees in No-Load Funds

-A true no-load fund will not charge a 12b-1 fee while the most typical share classes of mutual funds charging such fees include Class B Shares (back load funds) and Class C Shares ("level load" funds).
+A true no-load fund will not charge a 12b-1 fee while the most typical share classes of mutual funds charging such fees include Class B Shares (backload funds) and Class C Shares ("level load" funds).

-Which is Best, No-load or Load-waived?
+Which Is Best, No-load or Load-waived?

 Should you use no-load funds or load-waived funds?
-This is a bit of an apples and oranges comparison.
-However, no-load funds generally have lower average expense ratios than load-waived funds.
-Lower expenses often translate into higher returns to the investor, especially over the long-term.
+This is a bit of an apples-to-oranges comparison, but no-load funds generally have lower average expense ratios than load-waived funds.
+Lower expenses often translate into higher returns for the investor, especially over the long-term.

 Learn About Mutual Fund Share Class Types

 Which share class type is best for you?
 Sometimes you will find a particular mutual fund that suits your needs but may not be a no-load or load-waived fund.
-There are several different types of mutual fund share classes, each with its own advantages and disadvantages, most of which center upon expenses.
+Several different types of mutual fund share classes exist, each with its own advantages and disadvantages, most of which center upon expenses.

-Therefore, in general, use C shares for short-term (less than 3 years) and use A shares for long-term (more than 8 years), especially if you can get a break on the the front-load for making a large purchase.
+Therefore, in general, use C shares for short-term (less than 3 years) and use A shares for long-term (more than eight years), especially if you can get a break on the front-load for making a large purchase.
 Class B shares can eventually exchange into Class A shares after seven or eight years.

-- Institutional class funds (aka "Inst", Class I, Class X, or Class Y) are generally only available to institutional investors with minimum investment amounts of $25,000 or more.
+Institutional class funds (aka "Inst", Class I, Class X, or Class Y) are generally only available to institutional investors with minimum investment amounts of $25,000 or more.
 In some cases where investors pool money together, such as 401(k) plans, breakpoints can be met to use the institutional share class funds, which typically have lower expense ratios than other share classes.